Exact black holes and black branes with bumpy horizons supported by superfluid pions: Final remarks

 \section{Final remarks}

 We have constructed the first analytic examples of black holes and black branes with bumpy horizons supported by realistic matter fields (pions) in GR minimally coupled with the NLSM.
 The number of bumps of the horizon is related to the quantized vorticity of the pions field, which exactly satisfies the Onsager-Feynman relation for the quantum superfluid phase.
 This discrete topological charge enters directly in the first law of black hole thermodynamics.
-This opens up remarkable new possibilities, such as the analysis of the gravitational field of compact objects where superfluid vortices pierce the surface of the object itself, which is extremely relevant in the description of pulsar glitches \cite{Poli:2023vyp}.
-If realized in nature, such configurations would provide a concrete mechanism by which microscopic topological defects in a superfluid phase could imprint macroscopic structure on black hole horizons.
-Last but not least, our results allow an explicit realization of the holographic description of the entropy production and viscosity bounds due to broken translational symmetry.
+Furthermore, our results allow an explicit realization of the holographic description of the entropy production and viscosity bounds due to broken translational symmetry.

+While astrophysical black holes likely involve diverse matter contributions, the role of pionic matter is uniquely significant due to its topological robustness.
+We have demonstrated that the resulting horizon bumps are associated with BPS topological vortices; since vorticity is topologically conserved, these bumps cannot be continuously turned off.
+This topological protection ensures that the signature of pionic superfluidity remains stable even when additional matter fields are present.
+Consequently, despite the complexities of realistic astrophysical environments, pionic vortices will manifest as persistent deformations of the black hole horizon.

+An interesting outcome of the present paper is the following: bumps on the horizons are a fingerprint of superfluid pionic vortices.
+Such a fingerprint is topologically protected as vorticity is topologically conserved.
+Therefore, it is very interesting to search for such a fingerprint in astrophysical relevant situations where superfluid pionic vortices play a fundamental role (see, for instance, \cite{Poli:2023vyp} and references therein).
+We will return to this issue in a future publication.